 It also corrects the loose, sagging skin of the upper eyelids and improves the crow’s feet and lateral temporal areas.
 Deep furrows or “scowl” lines and creases between the eyebrows are also corrected.
 A good brow lift candidate will have these concerns along with realistic expectations for their results.
 Candidates should also have a positive mindset and be in good health to ensure a successful recovery period.
 Dr. Barone or Dr. Koltz can examine your brow and forehead area and discuss your concerns to determine if a brow lift is the best option for you.

-Dr. Barone prefers to perform brow lifts using the endoscopic approach in the majority of his patients.
+Dr. Barone and Dr. Koltz prefer to perform brow lifts using the endoscopic approach in the majority of their patients.
 Unlike the traditional open brow lift which requires a large incision across the scalp, the endoscopic approach utilizes four small incisions located and hidden in the scalp.

 There are several distinct advantages to the endoscopic approach: